 The discussion will first focus on the restrictive assumptions of this simulation exercise.
+Then the effect of shrinkage will be discussed.
 Subsequently, a discussion of the comparison of the three scenarios will follow.
 Finally, the similarity between the effort restriction scenario and mixed-fisheries management will be discussed.